outdreamer/build-a-cure-1/README.md

 				- kernel trick:

-					- so from the origin intent 'differentiate shapes', we:

-						- pulled definitions relevant to that intent
-						- iterated through definitions
-						- applied definitions to a system to get their structure in that system (answering the question, "what form would 'maximize difference' take in the graph system"), with answers like ('add a change type' and 'maximize change')
-						- applying the structures retrieved by that definition application to the system (apply 'add a change type' by pulling types of change, iterating & applying them) in a way that aligns with origin intent
-							- apply 'add a change type' (specifically a dimension of change) in a way that aligns with intent 'differentiating shapes'
-								- this application involves first pulling important change types:
-									- change type 'input difference', in group membership
-									- change type 'output difference', across inputs of different types
-									- change type 'output difference thresshold', where outputs begin to change from one change type (linear, like 1^2 = 1) to another (quadratic, like 2^2 = 4)
-									- change type 'attribute difference', in attributes of a data point
-									- change type 'value difference', in various values of an attribute across different data points

-								- then mapping these to the group differences, which have their own input/output relationship already defined (input data::output group label)
-								- mapping the change types to the group difference implies a function linking inputs & outputs, across the difference trajectory:
-									- origin group A: origin group B
-									- origin position attribute similarity (low values of A are similar to low values of B)
-									- target position attribute difference (low values of A are different from low values of B)
-									- to get a difference in an attribute (like position), you can apply a transform to maximize differences within that attribute, or add an attribute that offers another type of difference, so that the attribute as defined in another space/system is differentiated
-									- origin & target position attribute similarity can be converted into a difference:
-										- if there is a similarity between the threshold structure within a function output, and the threshold structure differentiating groups, that could make the input-output relationship generating function align with the overall 'differentiating shapes' intent
-											- inject a similarity in that position, taking advantage of the existing similarity in structures (output threshold & group boundary both being examples of the 'differentiating limit' structure)

-						- you have various starting points to automate finding the solution:

-							- find the structure missing the solution first (derive solution structure, then fill it in with a solution)
-								- find the structure of the input/output relationship that needs to occur
-								- then fill it in with a function producing that input/output relationship

-							- or try to combine solution components first & apply limits/tests/filters to check if it matches solution metrics (build & refine solution)
-								- find functions likely to produce difference across inputs
-								- then check if they produce the right difference, and refine it (by centering/scaling) until it matches the difference you need

 					- the intent is to 'differentiate shapes on a graph with a straight line' (shapes indicating clusters belonging to different data categories)

 					- in its standard definition routes, 'differentiating' can take the form of: